 Helena Durán Crane

-Helena is a lawyer and political scientist from the Universidad de Los Andes.
+Helena earned an LLB and a B.A. in Political Science from the Universidad de Los Andes.
 Before joining the Dejusticia team, she worked in diverse projects in Revista Semana, including Reconciliación Colombia, where she published articles on transitional justice and reparation for the victims of the armed conflict.

 Her work has focused on the promotion and defense of environmental democracy, especially as related to extractive industries.
 She has also worked on issues of land planning, climate change, and other environmental issues related to the peace agreement.

-Isabel is a political scientist from the University de Los Andes of Colombia (2008), and has a Master’s Degree in Development Studies, with emphasis on conflict and peace building from the Graduate Institute for International and Development Studies, Switzerland (2015).
+Isabel earned a B.A. in Political Science from University de Los Andes of Colombia (2008), and has a Master’s Degree in Development Studies, with emphasis on conflict and peace building from the Graduate Institute for International and Development Studies, Switzerland (2015).
 Her focus is on the impact of drug policies on rural development, public health, and armed conflict.
 She is currently a principal investigator in the Drug Policy line at the Center for the Study of Law, Justice and Society (Dejusticia), with special emphasis on access to controlled drugs and palliative care, and the implications of the peace process for drug policies in Colombia.

 Previously, Isabel worked as a professional of international cooperation projects for development in conflict zones in Colombia and as adviser to the national government in multilateral negotiation.